 Participants in qualified retirement plans subject to ERISA should consider the degree of creditor protection when deciding to keep their accounts under an ERISA Plan or rolling over accounts to an IRA.

-Please contact an experienced legal or tax professional to determine what level, if any, creditor protection your state of residence offers.
+Please contact an experienced estate planning attorney or tax professional to determine what level, if any, creditor protection your state of residence offers.